 - the effects of addiction or abuse

-Why your child or teenager might see a counsellor
+Why children and teenagers might see a counsellor

-Counsellors can work with your child or teenager to look at:
+Counsellors can work with children and teenagers to look at:

-- problems at school, such as bullying, adolescent bullying or learning difficulties
+- problems like school-age bullying, teenage bullying or learning difficulties

 - social difficulties like friendship issues

-- behaviour and emotional difficulties such as anger, sadness, stress, worry or fear
+- behaviour and emotional difficulties like anger, sadness, stress, worry or fear

 - eating disorders and problems

 Before going to a counsellor

 Before seeing a counsellor, it’s a good idea to find out some information about the following things:

-- Why you’re going to the counsellor: talk with your GP about why you need a referral to a counsellor and whether there’s anything you can do while you’re waiting for the appointment.
+- Why you’re going to the counsellor: talk with your GP about why you need a referral to a counsellor.

 - Waiting list: how long before you can get an appointment to see the counsellor?

 - Costs: how much will the appointment with the counsellor cost?
-It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance or other rebates.
+It might be expensive, so you could check whether you’re eligible for Medicare, private health insurance, or a workplace employee assistance program (EAP).

 - Location: find out where you have to go to see the counsellor – for example, a health centre, private consulting rooms, a youth centre or a school.
 You might have to travel further than you expect, depending on your needs.

 You might want to talk about these things and any other questions you have with your GP before you go to the counsellor.
 You could also ask the counsellor’s clinic when you make the appointment.
 It’s a good idea to write down any questions you have, so you don’t forget.